qteatime/crochet-docs/language/surface-crochet/02-types/01-types-and-data.rst

 about shapes, in general, only particular shapes.

 To address this, Crochet uses `subtyping`_ relationships.
-That is, types are placed into an `hierarchy`_, and types that are higher in the hierarchy can be used to talk about some commonalities of the types below them.
+That is, types are placed into a `hierarchy`_, and types that are higher in the hierarchy can be used to talk about some commonalities of the types below them.